karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 # Development Plan

-When updated: 2025-09-13T03:10:00Z
+When updated: 2025-09-13T03:20:00Z

 ## Next up (near‑term, actionable)
 1. CLI polish: evaluate short‑flag overlap between root `-v/--version` and `dev -v` (verbose).
 Draft a non‑breaking proposal and update help text if needed.

 ## Completed (recent)

+- Fix: restore `APIGatewayProxyEvent` import in `buildHttpMiddlewareStack/steps.ts` to resolve TS2304 in docs/build and the derived ESLint “error typed value” noise.
 - Docs: finish “Why smoz?” page (it was truncated) and add sections that answer “How is SMOZ?”, “Is it easy to try & adopt?”, and “Will API devs love it?”.
-- Fix: add missing `regex` property in `buildHttpMiddlewareStack/steps.ts` serializer and remove unused imports to clear Typedoc/typecheck warnings and ESLint errors reported in `docs`/`lint` outputs.
+- Fix: add missing `regex` property in `buildHttpMiddlewareStack/steps.ts`  serializer and remove unused imports to clear Typedoc/typecheck warnings and
+  ESLint errors reported in `docs`/`lint` outputs.

 - Docs build: remove TypeDoc warning by switching steps.ts to use the